A Quantitative Analysis of the Indian Supreme Court's Workload

 Journal of Empirical Legal Studies (Forthcoming)

 This article analyzes the Indian Supreme Court’s docket in detail from 1993 to 2011.
 It also draws on available data to describe more broadly the workings of the Court before 1993.
 The article explains how deficiencies in the way data is currently collected and categorized by the Court presents challenges in developing a full picture of its workload.
-Using the admittedly imperfect data set, it then analyzes the Supreme Court’s caseload by geographic region of appeal, subject-matter category, petition type, and other classifications.
-Amongst other findings, this analysis shows the Court is disproportionately accessed by those close to Delhi and with more resources and that the Supreme Court’s multiplicity of benches and cases may be undercutting precedent following in the Indian judicial system.
+Using this unique, albeit admittedly imperfect, data set, it then analyzes the Supreme Court’s caseload by geographic region of appeal, subject-matter category, petition type, and other available classifications.
+Amongst other findings, this analysis shows the Court is disproportionately accessed by those close to Delhi and with more resources and that the Supreme Court’s multiplicity of benches and cases may be undercutting the following of precedent in the Indian judicial system.

 Number of Pages in PDF File: 38

-Keywords: Indian Supreme Court, workload, case management, backlog, docket, statisticsworking papers series
+Keywords: Indian Supreme Court, workload, case management, backlog, docket, statisticsAccepted Paper Series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.